joseASC6/SmartMedSystems/README.md

 # SmartMedSystems

-Run in Locally in VS Code:

-1. Download Node.js

-2. Open the integrated terminal in VS Code

-3. npm install
+Run npm install to install all dependencies

-4. npm run dev
+Start the development server with npm run dev.
+The website will open at http://localhost:5173/